Jiribam district: Demographics

 At the time of the 2011 census, the district had a population of 42,838.
 Jiribam had a sex ratio of 945 females per 1000 males and a literacy rate of 63.11%.
 16.75% of the population lived in urban areas.
 Scheduled Castes and Scheduled Tribes made up 16.94% and 12.52% of the population respectively.

 At the time of the 2011 census, 50.79% of the population spoke Bengali, 30.51% Manipuri, 8.04% Hmar, 2.66% Bishnupuriya, 1.63% Hindi, 1.46% Kabui and 1.11% Kuki as their first language.

 Administrative divisions

 Prior to 2017, when Jiribam was a subdivision in the Imphal East district, it was divided into two circles: Jiri Circle in the north, headquartered at Jiribam, and Barak Circle in the south, headquartered at Borobekra.
-After Jiribam became a district, the two circles have been upgraded to subdivisons: Jiribam Subdivision and Borobekra Subdivision.
+After Jiribam became a district, the two circles have been upgraded to subdivisions: Jiribam Subdivision and Borobekra Subdivision.

 The local administration in the Jiribam Subdivision is divided into the Jiribam municipality and three gram panchayats (village councils) based at Hilghat, Dibong and Sonapur.
 The local administration in the Borobekra Subdivision has three gram panchayats: Latingkhal, Borobekra and Jakuradhor.

 Jiribam district as a whole forms one legislative assembly constituency.